BrunoRNS/onlineytdlp/README.md

 ## License

 This software is licensed under the GNU General Public License v3.0 (GPL v3) and its terms of use and privacy can be found in [AGREEMENTS.md](AGREEMENTS.md) and [PRIVACY.md](PRIVACY.md).
 By using this software, you agree to the terms of use and privacy described in this file.

+## Acknowledgments

+> It is normal to receive a 429 too many requests HTTP error when downloading the media, this is due to the YouTube servers and pytubefix and not this software.
+Please try again later.